-Marco Muñoz is the Executive Director for Strategic Initiatives, working in the Office of the CEO and Director at the Ragon Institute of MGH, MIT and Harvard.
+Marco Muñoz is the Executive Director for Strategic Initiatives, working in the Office of the Director at the Ragon Institute of Mass General, MIT, and Harvard.
 Muñoz is also a Senior Director for Strategic Initiatives in the Office of the Chancellor for Academic Advancement at MIT.

 For more than 20 years Muñoz has built and created teams and initiatives to advance social and philanthropic purposes in private and public institutions, including academic and governmental organizations.
 At the Ragon Institute, he builds support around the world to promote the Institute’s interests and works with strategic partners who share the Ragon Institute’s goal of harnessing the immune system to prevent and cure human disease.
 He also oversees the Ragon’s external communications.